algohubhq/pipeline-operator/README.md

 ## Introduction

 The Algo.Run Pipeline Operator facilitates versioned, portable and easily deployable automation pipelines on any Kubernetes cluster.
-Processing nodes (algos) can be created with any script, executable or server that can be containerized.
+Your processing nodes (Algos) can be created with any script, executable or server that can be containerized.
 This provides some powerful capabilities:

 * **Integration** - Easy integration with existing code.
 No need to throw away existing work or rewrite for yet another framework.